Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Introduction

-In this work, we introduce SQUINT (Spin-based QUantum Integrated Nanomechanical Transduction), a nanoscale quantum sensing platform that integrates molecular electron spins with ultrasensitive mechanical readout and Hamiltonian engineering.
-SQUINT builds on experimental infrastructure developed for force-detected nanoscale magnetic resonance imaging (nanoMRI) \cite{roadmap}, enabling high-fidelity control and detection of nanoscale electron-spin ensembles while providing access to large, time-dependent magnetic-field gradients for high-resolution spatial encoding \cite{Tabatabaei2024, Haas2022, Rose2018}.
-As sensor spins, we use trityl-OX063 radicals, which exhibit small $g$-anisotropy and a narrow EPR linewidth \cite{Lumata2013}.
+We use the electron spin in trityl-OX063 radicals as the quantum sensor.
 To preserve coherence in these ensembles, we introduce a modified XYXY dipolar decoupling (XYXYd) sequence that suppresses electron–electron interactions, extending coherence times up to $\orderof 400~\mu$s.
 Using this sequence, we demonstrate frequency-selective sensing of nanotesla-scale AC magnetic fields, and perform nuclear-spin sensing and spectroscopy of ${}^1$H and 1\% natural-abundance ${}^{13}$C spins on the OX063 molecule.
 Sensitivity analysis indicates that near-term improvements to the mechanical readout could enable detection of individual ${}^1$H spins using a single electron spin at nanoscale separations.
 Together, these results establish a route to leveraging widely used molecular radicals as practical quantum sensors for probing local magnetic environments in molecular systems.